Answers to our

-Q: Why don’t stain pens, stains, and one-step polys that other vendors and engineers have used last?
+Q: Why don’t stain pens, stains, and one-step polys that other vendors and engineers have used last very long?

-Let’s first address stain pens.
-Stain pens have their use.
-We use stain pens as well.
-But here’s the problem: they have virtually no bonding capability.
+Stain pens have their uses but they have virtually no bonding capability.
 On their own, they can temporarily color a scratch, but that color will soon be wiped away.
-This is even worse on high-wear edges like the front edge of the writing desk and nightstands, where housekeeping wipes and cleans every day.
-On these surfaces it is inevitable that the simple act of cleaning is going to wipe away the color put on by stain pens.
+On high-wear edges like the front edge desks and nightstands, where housekeeping wipes and cleans every day, this solution will quickly get wiped away.

-Some hotels, trying to cover up the bad scratches, allow vendors or engineers to wipe on a stain that covers and darkens the worn areas.
-This “solution,” though, is even worse than stain pens, because the pigments in stains are meant to be applied to raw wood.
-Since finished furniture is sealed, the pigments just lie on the surface and can be wiped off.
-The result of applying stains to furniture is usually not even an improvement in the overall look of the piece.
-To be sure, the scratches are covered, but now you have furniture covered in dark splotches of mis-matched stain color.
+Stain solutions are even worse than stain pens because the pigments in stains are meant to be applied to raw wood.
+Since finished furniture is sealed, stain pigments can only lie on the surface and can be easily be wiped off.
+Also, applying stains to furniture usually does not improve the overall look and covers the piece in dark splotches of mismatched stain color.

-Q: What is the down time for a room?
+Q: What is your downtime for refinishing a room?
 Will we lose inventory of rooms for guest use?

 Q: How many rooms per day can you refinish?

 Q: Will the smell of harsh or toxic chemicals remain in the room?